 “What condemnation shall befit the accurst Wretch (for he cannot justly claim the title of Man) who pilfers and purloins for his own selfish ends such a precious article as a book?
 I am reminded of the Warning display’d in the Library of the Popish Monastery of San Pedro at Barcelona.
 This is the version Englished by Sir Matthew Mahan, who saw it writ in Latin in the Monastery, as he himself describes in his leam’d Book, ‘Travels in Spanish Countries, 1712.”
 The Warning reads thus:

-Throughout, Bean draws liberally from the wisdom of his learned colleague, librarian Enoch Sneed, though he takes umbrage at Sneed’s suggestion that the domestic mouse is the greatest enemy to libraries.
+Throughout, Bean draws liberally from the wisdom of his learned colleague, librarian Enoch Sneed.
+He does, however, take umbrage at Sneed’s suggestion that the domestic mouse is the greatest enemy to libraries.
 Rather, he proposes, “Of the enemies of Books, I especially esteem the cockroach.”
 And he provides a recipe for cockroach poison.

 In another section of the almanac, Bean offers: “A sure and Certain cure for the Bite of a Rattlesnake made Public by Abel Puffer of Stoughton.”

-The recipe calls for an improbable collection of ingredients to be mixed into a plaster to be applied to the snake bite in the following manner:
+The recipe calls for an improbable collection of ingredients to mix into a plaster and apply to the snakebite.

 “If the sufferer be bit in the Leg (as it is very likely to happen), let him be placed in reversed position; That is with his head down and his Feet in the Air.
-It may be most convenient to lean him against a Wall or Fence, or if neither be at hand, then against a tree or bush . . . the plaister should be applied on the wound, and mark that all depends that this is done within ten minutes from the time the sufferer was Bitten.
-(It may be well that a Minister of the Gospel be sent for, if so be it that one is at hand.)
+It may be most convenient to lean him against a Wall or Fence, or if neither be at hand, then against a tree or bush.”

 “Then require the Sufferer to move his limbs about, at first slowly, now with increasing speed with all the Vigour and Rapidity in his power.
 After this, let him rise and run in a circle, or nearly so, first giving him to drink a half glass of Jamaica Rum.